Uberi/University-Notes/PHIL350/PHIL350.md

 Another non-fictive account is the **justification rule** - one should assert something only one can justify it, so that needs belief and justification.

-Lackey's account is non-factive, and modern literature tends to favor non-factive accounts.
+Lackey's selfless assertion account is non-factive, and modern literature tends to favor non-factive accounts.
 It feels like when people make well-justified assertions that turn out to be false, they didn't do anything wrong and are not to blame.
 In other words, there are **reasonable false assertions**.

 For example, if we have 99.9% certainty that something would happen, it seems proper to assert it as true, even though we could turn out to be wrong - we should not be to blame for making such an assertion.